ITfoxtec/FoxIDs/docs/howto-tracklink-foxids.md

 Track links is fast and secure but can only be used in the same tenant.
 A link based on [OpenID connect connection](howto-oidc-foxids.md) is required if you need to jump between tracks located in different tenants.

+> Take a look at the sample track links configuration in FoxIDs Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
+> Get read access with the user `reader@foxids.com` and password `TestAccess!` then e.g., take a look at the `nemlogin` and `- (dash is production)` tracks.

 Track links support login, RP-initiated logout and front-channel logout.
 Furthermore, it is possible to configure [claim and claim transforms](claim.md), logout session and home realm discovery (HRD) like all other connecting up-parties and down-parties.

 ## Configure integration